 Ethan hauled her roughly out of the trunk and she saw that they were on the outskirts of town, in a heavily wooded area.
 He led her off the shoulder of the road down through the trees.
 They waded through thigh high vegetation.
 A moment later he stopped, folded his arms across his chest and glared at her expectantly.
 Janet parked her hand on her hip and motioned for him to turn around.

 “Do I look like I was born yesterday?
 I’m not turning around.
-So drop your knickers and do your business.”
+Just drop your knickers and do your business.”

 “If you let me go now, I’ll forget about you grabbing me.
 Just walk away.
 Surely there’s some other way for you to make money.”